giandomenicodisalvatore/weaken-it/readme.md

 ## TODO

-* Import and consolidate other patterns from my projects
+* Import and standardize other patterns from my projects
+* How to offer multiple exports?
-* Export core function and store only
+  * core only
-* Write jsdocs for each export
+  * functions

 ## Disclaimer

-This library is very opinionated, I built it to encapsulate, standardize and reuse some recurring code patterns I usually reach for when I am concerned about memory-leaks.
+This library is **very opinionated**, I built it to encapsulate, standardize and reuse some recurring code patterns I usually reach for.